arkovia/acts/education-act-2018.md

 ### Section 2: School Days
 #### Segment 1: Introduction
 In order to promote learning and creativity, children will be encouraged to follow the following school holidays, also known as "school spirit days".

+#### Segment 2: Pajama Day
+A day upon which the wearing of pajamas to school shall be authorized shall be known as a `pajama day`, and the date may be set by an elected school council, described in section 2.

+### Section 3: Student Council
+#### Segment 1: Introduction
+A council shall be established alongside with every school, known as `{name-of-the-school} Student Council`.

+#### Segment 2: Election
+Every year, starting one month before the end of the school year, a vote shall be run for `3 + (1/500 the number of students attending the school` councilors, 1 treasurer, and 1 secretary.
+Students of below 12 years of age may not participate in the elections or running of offices.

+#### Segment 3: Role of Councilors
+The role of the councilors will be to vote on and debate resolutions that the members of the school propose.
+The resolutions that pass the council must be approved by the school administration or principal, depending on the school charter.